Is becoming a statistician right for me?

 How to become a Statistician

 Many colleges and universities offer undergraduate and graduate degree programs in statistics.
-A bachelor’s degree in statistics is not needed to enter a graduate program, although significant training in mathematics is essential.
-Required subjects for a bachelor’s degree in statistics include differential and integral calculus, statistical methods, mathematical modeling, and probability theory.
+A Bachelor’s Degree in Statistics includes differential and integral calculus, statistical methods, mathematical modeling, and probability theory.

 Because statisticians use and write computer programs for many calculations, a strong background in computer science is helpful.
-Training in engineering or physical science is useful for statisticians working in manufacturing on quality control or productivity improvement.
-A background in biology, chemistry, or health sciences is useful for work involving testing pharmaceutical or agricultural products.
+Training in engineering or in physical science is useful for statisticians working in the manufacturing sector on quality control or productivity improvement.
+A background in biology, chemistry, or health science is useful for work involving testing pharmaceutical or agricultural products.